argibson02/AddingAccessibility/README.md

 Making a non-accessible website accessible, Bootcamp HW

 Change notes:
-- Condenced some CSS logic with search-engine-optimization, online-reputation-management, and social-media-marketing.
+- Condenced the CSS logic with search-engine-optimization, online-reputation-management, and social-media-marketing.
+Now all called mainContentSection.
+- Condenced the list logic in CSS.
+- Restructured the ordering in CSS to make more sense hierarchically.
 - Fixed broken the Search Engine Optimization jump.
-- Clicking on the Hoiseon main title now brings you to back to initial page.
+- Clicking on the Hoiseon main title now brings you to back to the initial page.
-- Changed many <div>s to the now be semantics for better accessibility
+- Changed many divs to the now be semantics for better accessibility.
-- Added alt text
+- Added alt text.
+- Added a website title.
-- Added tab icon
+- Added tab icon.
+- Added aria label to ❤️ in footer.